transloadit/uppy/website/src/docs/google-drive.md

 To sign up for API keys, go to the [Google Developer Console](https://console.developers.google.com/).

-Create a project for your app if you don't have one yet.
+Create a project for your app if you don’t have one yet.

-*   On the project's dashboard, [enable the Google Drive API](https://developers.google.com/drive/api/v3/enable-drive-api).
+*   On the project’s dashboard, [enable the Google Drive API](https://developers.google.com/drive/api/v3/enable-drive-api).
 *   [Set up OAuth authorization](https://developers.google.com/drive/api/v3/about-auth).
 Use this for an authorized redirect URI: https://$YOUR_COMPANION_HOST_NAME/drive/redirect